Generalizations of doubly nonnegative cones and their comparison: Numerical Experiments

+Reformulating problem~\eqref{prob:MISOCP} as a GCPP problem would be impractical because problem~\eqref{prob:MISOCP} can be solved directly and quickly with an existing mixed-integer second-order cone programming solver.
+However, we decided to solve a mixed 0--1 second-order cone programming problem with a linear objective function rather than a nonlinear or nonconvex objective because we were able to obtain the exact optimal value of the problem with the solver and calculate the difference between the optimal value of the original problem and that of its relaxation problem with each GDNN cone.

 We created instances of problem~\eqref{prob:MISOCP} as follows.
-The number of variables $n$ was set to 5, 10, 30, and 50.
-The set $B$ of indices for which variables are binary was made by choosing $0.4n$ elements from $\{2,\dots,n\}$ randomly.
-All elements of $\bm{c}$ were independent and identically distributed (i.i.d.) and each followed the standard normal distribution.
-For each $n$, we made five instances varying the randomness of $B$ and $\bm{c}$.
-For each instance, the optimal value of the relaxation problem with $\DNN_{\rm NN}(\mathbb{K})$ (written as NN in Tables~\ref{tab:MISOCP_optval} and \ref{tab:MISOCP_time}), $\DNN_{\rm ZVP}(\mathbb{K})$ (ZVP), and $\DNN_{\rm BD}(\mathbb{K})$ (BD) as well as the CPU time to solve the problems were measured.
-For reference, we also solved the problem~\eqref{prob:MISOCP} itself (MISOCP) and the relaxation problem with the semidefinite cone (SDP).
-To improve the numerical stability, $0.005\bm{I}$ was added to the coefficient matrix $\bm{C}$ in the standard form~\eqref{prob:GCPP} when we solved the SDP relaxation problems.
+The number $n$ of variables was changed between $5$, $10$, $30$, and $50$.
+The set $B$ of indices to determine binary variables was generated by selecting $0.4n$ elements from $\{2,\dots,n\}$ randomly.
+All elements of $\bm{c}$ were independent and identically distributed, and each followed the standard normal distribution.
+For each $n$, we generated five instances varying the randomness of $B$ and $\bm{c}$.
+For each instance, the optimal value of the relaxation problem with $\DNN_{\rm NN}(\mathbb{K})$ (written as NN in Table~\ref{tab:MISOCP_result}), $\DNN_{\rm ZVP}(\mathbb{K})$ (ZVP), and $\DNN_{\rm BD}(\mathbb{K})$ (BD) was measured.
+For reference, we also solved the problem~\eqref{prob:MISOCP} itself (MISOCP), as well as the relaxation problem with the positive semidefinite cone (SDP).
+To improve numerical stability, $0.005\bm{I}$ was added to the coefficient matrix $\bm{C}$ in the standard form~\eqref{prob:GCPP} when we solved the SDP relaxation problems.
+We solved a BD-type GDNNP problem as a semi-infinite conic programming problem by adopting an algorithm based on the explicit exchange method~\cite{OHF2012}.
+See Appendix~\ref{apdx:algorithm} for the algorithm.
+We used the YALMIP modeling language and the MOSEK solver to solve the optimization problems.

-We mentioned that BD GDNNP can be solved with the ellipsoid method if $\mathbb{K}$ is a direct product of a nonnegative orthant and second-order cones.
-However, it is known that this method is quite slow in practice even though it is a polynomial-time algorithm~\cite{GLS1993}.
-Therefore, we solved it here as semi-infinite conic programming by adopting an algorithm based on the explicit exchange method~\cite{OHF2012} (see Appendix~\ref{apdx:algorithm} for the details of the algorithm).

-Tables~\ref{tab:MISOCP_optval} and \ref{tab:MISOCP_time} show the optimal values of the problem~\eqref{prob:MISOCP} or its GDNNP and SDP relaxation problems and the CPU time required to solve them, respectively, where ``OOM'' means that we could not solve the problem because of insufficient memory.
-First, we can see in Table~\ref{tab:MISOCP_optval} that the optimal values of the GDNNP relaxation problems are much better than those of the SDP relaxation problems and are close to those of the original problems.
-This implies that GDNNP relaxation can provide much tighter bounds than SDP relaxation.
+Table~\ref{tab:MISOCP_result} lists the optimal values of the problem~\eqref{prob:MISOCP} and its GDNNP and SDP relaxation problems, where ``OOM'' means that we could not solve the problem because of insufficient memory.